 Three Trees Samui Resort is located right on Lamai Beach.
 You can eat, drink and swim only metres from the beach and sparkling ocean.
 Or you can enjoy the view from your private balcony.
 The location is perfect!

 One of the best things about the resort is that they offer free kayaks, paddle boards and snorkelling gear to explore the waters.
 The staff are incredible and make you feel right at home.

 Baan Boom Boxes is an eco-friendly resort offering a unique stay in Koh Samui.
 If you want to experience a different side of the island, head to this jungle retreat.
 Every room has its own rooftop balcony offering spectacular views of the island’s nature.
 Some of them even have a bathtub on the roof!

 The family who own the resort are conscious of their impact on the environment so the resort uses solar panels and reused materials to create the rooms.
 It’s truly a special place to visit.

 Steps away from Lipa Beach, Viva Vacation Resort offers Thai-style villas set within tropical gardens.
 And the villas are HUGE!
 Everyone has its own living room, bedroom and some of the biggest bathrooms that have bathrooms which come with a view!

 Outside of the luxurious villas, you’ll find a gorgeous swimming pool, a fully-stocked bar and a section of the beach for the resort.
 This is the place to relax!

-There are a number of luxury resorts to choose from on Koh Samui, but Centara Reserve Samui is up there with the best.
-This is the kind of place where you don’t have to lift a finger — some of the villas actually come with your own host to help you with anything.
+There are several luxury resorts to choose from on Koh Samui, but Centara Reserve Samui is up there with the best.
+This is the kind of place where you don’t have to lift a finger — some of the villas even come with your own host to help you with anything.